d-khan/java/Syllabus-Honors.md

 The students enrolled in the Honors Contract are expected to do independent research, extra assignments, and 1:1 meetings with the professor.
 The student will be involved in Work-Based Learning activities in which students get in touch with career services, improve resume writing and interviewing skills, and get in touch with professionals in the relevant field.

+You can find more information about the Honors Contract [here](https://sdmiramar.edu/services/honors).

 ## Student learning outcomes
 - Demonstrate an ability to successfully follow a specification.
 Measurement Method: Development of classroom projects.
 - Demonstrate an ability to successfully create electronic documents.
 Measurement Method: Performance on homework assignments.